Wednesday, February 11, 2026

-Traffic is always a nightmare heading into West Knoxville, but we made it without too much trouble.
+Traffic is always a nightmare when we head into West Knoxville, but we made it without too much trouble.

 Badger finally got some answers.

-Along with autism, she’s now dealing with a few more diagnoses.
+Along with autism, she’s dealing with some new things they’ve found.

-She’s an adult, so I’m not sharing the details, but I hate that she has to carry any of it.
+She’s an adult, so I’m not going into it.
+But I hate that she’s stuck dealing with all of it.

-After her appointment we headed to Cracker Barrel.
+After her appointment, we went to Cracker Barrel.

-We don’t go there much, so we didn’t know they weren’t serving lunch yet.
+We don’t go very often, so we didn’t realize they weren’t even serving lunch yet.

-Badger wanted chicken, Cowboy wanted pork chops, and I was set on meatloaf.
+Badger wanted chicken, Cowboy wanted pork chops, and I was already thinking about meatloaf.

 Oh, well.

-We came home, Badger disappeared into her room, Cowboy settled down for a nap in his recliner, and I went in the bedroom and took a nap.
+We came home, Badger disappeared into her room, Cowboy settled down for a nap in his recliner, and I went to the bedroom and took a nap.

 I was sleeping rather soundly when an angry knock came at the front door.